logo

 For example, when discussing problems, focus on phrases like, “How can we improve this process?” instead of, “Who caused this problem?”
 Celebrate learning from mistakes as part of the improvement process.

 Overcoming challenges like resistance to change and fear of blame can help sidestep many pitfalls that often occur during problem-solving in manufacturing.
-Read our blog to know Major Pitfalls in Problem Solving that might hampering your growth.
+Read our blog to know Major Pitfalls in Problem Solving that might hamper your growth.

 Perception of PDCA as Management-Driven